pastewka/MolecularDynamics/_notes/CMake.md

 [CMake](https://cmake.org/) is a tool that helps with compilation of C/C++ of more than just a few standalone files.
-We have seen in ["Organizing Code in C++"](code_organization) that compiling C++ files is usually done in two stages, the creation of object files and the linking of those objects.
+We have seen in ["Organizing Code in C++"](code_organization.md) that compiling C++ files is usually done in two stages, the creation of object files and the linking of those objects.
 CMake will generate these compilation steps for you, provided you give it the right information about your project.
 In addition, CMake has the following advantages:

 - Cross-platform: the workflow to compile CMake project is identical accross